 Singapore Corporate Banking

-In recent years, Singapore has emerged as arguably Asia’s foremost financial centre with every major international financial institution having its presence here.
-As of now, there are 125 commercial banks operating in the city-state, of which five are local and the rest are all foreign banks.
+In recent years, Singapore has emerged as arguably Asia’s foremost financial centre, with every major international financial institution having its presence here.
+As of now, there are 125 commercial banks operating in the city-state, of which five are local and the rest are foreign.

 Singapore’s central bank, Monetary Authority of Singapore (MAS), is the nodal agency regulating all the financial institutions of Singapore.

 We also work with Singapore’s 1st Neobank for businesses:

 Note: Opening of a corporate bank account in Singapore is easy and effortless provided the documentation requirements are appropriately met.
 Following is an overview of the account opening procedure and a comparison of some of the major banks.
 This is purely a general guide and should not be considered as professional advice.
 Readers are advised to directly check on the current policies and terms of service with the respective banks.

 Documents Needed to Open a Corporate Bank Account in Singapore

 Generally, the following is needed to open a corporate bank account in Singapore:

 - a resolution by company’s board of directors